DavidButterfield/SCST-Usermode-Adaptation/README.md

        "A paper describing the work in detail is here").

 These are
-[Patches for SCST to run in usermode](https://davidbutterfield.github.io/SCST-Usermode-Adaptation/index.html
+[patches for SCST to run in usermode](https://davidbutterfield.github.io/SCST-Usermode-Adaptation/index.html
 				      "Patches for SCST to run in usermode")

 **The SCST iSCSI Usermode Adaptation depends on**